 Listing a salary will always be beneficial when advertising jobs.
-This is due to the percentage of candidates ONLY looking for jobs with a salary listed.
+This is because a high percentage of candidates ONLY look for jobs with the salary listed.
 Some employers may not want to list a salary, but it is always advised to list a wide salary banding than none at all.

 No salary will reduce the application rate by as much as 60%.
 With more than 90% of candidates viewing your job already being in employment, you are effectively eliminating the hottest prospects from your campaign.

 Your opening introduction needs to grab the reader’s attention and persuade them to click on your advert.
 This is because when candidates search for jobs online, the first section of your job description is usually shown in the initial listings as a summary.
 Therefore the opening paragraph is effectively the advert for the full advert.

 It is critical to use the correct job titles for specific roles to ensure that you attract the best in talent to fit your role.
 It is also beneficial to use well-known job titles to utilise popular terms on search engines.

 For example, an internal sales consultant is effectively a telesales consultant.
-The later job description is likely to be searched inside the job boards more than twenty times more than the former.
+The latter job description is likely to be searched inside the job boards more than twenty times more than the former.